SunnyOswal/prep/devops/IaC.md

 https://rollout.io/blog/immutable-infrastructure/
 https://medium.com/rigged-ops/a-tale-of-two-terraforms-a-model-for-managing-immutable-and-mutable-infrastructure-fa0f5422c27b
 # Choosing between Terraform vs. Ansible vs. Puppet vs. Chef
-Some of the tools are going to be a better fit for certain types of tasks.

 **Common Combinations:**
 + **Provisioning plus configuration management**
      + Terraform and Ansible.
 You use Terraform to deploy all the underlying infrastructurethen use Ansible to deploy your apps on it.